jyan75/stat-628-module-2/README.md

 * `data/` contains the raw dataset and the "clean" dataset.
 * `image/` contains the figures we generated and used in the presentation.
 * `RCode/` contains all of the code we wrote to perform our analysis and plots for this project.
+* `summary/` contains the detailed format of our code, execution results and description in ipynb format.